deepmodeling-activity/Hackathon2023/Final/AI4Science Evangelistic Teaching/README.md

 3. Not sure if there are any scientific flaws in your sermons

-In order to help everyone solve the above problems, we decided to launch an informal 👨🏻‍🏫preacher face-to-face👩🏻‍🏫 event.
+In order to help everyone solve the above problems, we decided to launch an informal Evangelist face-to-faceevent.
 The specific arrangements are as follows:

 [Click here to view the details](https://ucoyxk075n.feishu.cn/docx/VA7QdoF2zorT5kxUbWAcs7jrn9g)

+**[Activity time]**

+August 1, 2023, 7:30 pm
+July 26, 2023, 7:30 pm
+July 24, 2023, 7:30 pm